 Should I take a partial lump-sum option from TRS?

-For educators and administrators enrolled in the Teachers Retirement System (TRS) of Texas, they have an option of the Partial Lump Sum Option (PLSO) upon separation from service.
-This blog post will discuss what this option is, and the benefits and drawbacks of taking a PLSO.
+Educators and administrators enrolled in the Teachers Retirement System (TRS) of Texas have an option of the Partial Lump Sum Option (PLSO) upon separation from service.
+This blog post will discuss this option and the benefits and drawbacks of taking a PLSO.

 What is a Partial Lump Sum Option?